Physics

 Description

 The M.Sc.
-Physics focuses on the mathematical and natural sciences.
+Physik focuses on the mathematical and natural sciences.
 It comprises advanced and specialised lectures, courses from the areas of experimental and theoretical physics and from a supplemental subject outside of physics, typically from mathematics, natural sciences or engineering sciences.
 Students can choose interdisciplinary courses from the complete Technical University of Darmstadt course catalogue to increase the scope of the programme.
 A one-year research phase complements this broad spectrum.

 Module Handbook (opens in new tab)